 The ideas of Lifelong Learning is to add new dimensions to your life and to strive for self-fulfilment.

 Some authors go as far as saying that we need Lifelong Learning to find meaning in our lives.

 Lifelong Benefits from Lifelong Learning

 A lifetime of learning can keep body and mind in good shape.
-It is proven by research that continued cognitive activity has a beneficial effect on the brain and helps to keep you mentally sharp.
+It is an established fact that continuous cognitive activity has a beneficial effect on the brain and helps to keep you mentally sharp.

 The habit of Lifelong Learning can also include physical learning such as exercise or dance classes.
 You could be taking up a new sport or learn how to play the piano.
 Lifelong learning means enhancing the things that give you vigour, that build your personality and expand your horizon – and making it a habit.